Why antivirus may not be enough

 Clearly, you’re connected in more ways than ever before.
 A quick glance around your home will confirm it.
 And as technology continues to evolve, the threats will, too, as criminals adapt.

-†† Reimbursement and Expense Compensation, each with limits of up to $1 million for Ultimate Plus, up to $100,000 for Advantage and up to $25,000 for Standard.
+††Reimbursement and Expense Compensation, each with limits of up to $1 million for Ultimate Plus, up to $100,000 for Advantage and up to $25,000 for Standard.
 And up to $1 million for coverage for lawyers and experts if needed, for all plans.
-Benefits provided by Master Policy issued by United Specialty Insurance Company (State National Insurance Company, for NY State members).
+Benefits under the Master Policy are issued and covered by United Specialty Insurance Company (State National Insurance Company, Inc. for NY State members).
 Policy terms, conditions and exclusions at: LifeLock.com/legal.